-If you have questions, call Customer Service at one of the telephone numbers listed at the front of this Policy.
+If you have questions, call Customer Service at the number on the back of your Medica ID card.

 Assignment

 Medica will have the right to assign any and all of its rights and responsibilities under this Policy to any subsidiary or affiliate of Medica or to any other appropriate organization or entity.